khurramshahzadlali/digital-clock/readme.md

 Now we have concluded the HTML section.
 In the next section, we will proceed with the CSS code to style the clock.

 ### CSS Section
+Creating CSS styling will make the clock look attractive.
+To achieve this, we'll create a new CSS file called "index.css" and define the necessary styles.
 #### Step 1: Link CSS File
 Nest a `<link>` element in the `<head>` element and give it the name of the CSS file in the href attribute.
 Add the `rel` attribute with the value "stylesheet" and the `type` attribute with the value "text/css".